Saint John’s Cancer Institute Sequencing Center

 From library preparation to producing high quality sequencing data, we offer a variety of sequencing services to meet today’s fast-paced research environment.
 Led by Dr. Dave Hoon, our sequencing services include sample QC/processing, HTG Molecular Diagnostics, general RNA, DNA and MicroRNA Sequencing Services, methylation array, as well as Nanostring GeoMX DSP quantification.
 Collaborators can utilize the forms below to submit a sample to our sequencing center.

-Next Generation Sequencing - Saint John's Cancer Institute
+Sequencing - Research Specialist - Saint John's Cancer Institute

 General Sequencing Services